Alex-R-Projects/Alex-R-Projects/README.md

 ## 👋 Hi, I’m Alejandro (Alex) Reyes

 I’m a Computer Science graduate focused on **data analytics, finance, and building real-world systems** that turn raw information into meaningful insight.
-I love working at the intersection of **data, software, and decision-making**, where technical depth meets practical impact.
+I love to develop products that function in the worlds of **data, and decision-making**, where technical depth meets practical applications!
+Even though I have graduated; I am still learning, and refining what I do, so if you have a sugguestion, or idea, I am all ears!

 ---